YashwanthKothakota9/django-myblog/README.md

 separate methods, instead of using conditional branching.
 - Use multiple inheritance to create reusable view classes (also known as `mixins`).

+Django comes with two base classes to build forms:
+- `Form`: This allows you to build standard forms by defining fields and validations.
+- `ModelForm`: This allows you to build forms tied to model instances.
+It provides all the functionalities of the base Form class, but form fields can be explicitly declared, or automatically generated, from model fields.
+The form can be used to create or edit model instances.

+- The `django-anymail` application simplifies the task of adding email service providers to your project like `SendGrid` or `Amazon SES`.

+- To write emails to console
+`EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'`

+- By default, Django checks for the `CSRF token` in all POST requests.
+Remember to include the `csrf_token` tag in all forms that are submitted via `POST`.